-The particles that pollute our air are super fine.
+The particles that pollute our indoor air are super fine.
 Indeed they are so infinitely small that they can pass right through much of our bodies’ defenses.
 They pass through the nose and into our lungs.
-From there they are absorbed into the blood stream, allowing the particles to spread throughout the body.
+From there they are absorbed into the bloodstream, allowing the particles to spread throughout the body.
 In no time, we are inundated with toxins that are as dangerous as they are prevalent.

-Nonetheless, chronic illnesses caused by poor air quality tend to develop slowly.
-The development is so gradual that it is becomes difficult to pinpoint the culprit.
+Nonetheless, chronic illnesses caused by poor indoor air quality tend to develop slowly.
+The development is so gradual that it becomes difficult to pinpoint the culprit.
 More often than not, we try to reverse the current by changing our habits, our exercise levels, our diet, or the products we use.
 The one thing we forget to address is the one thing with which we have constant contact--the air we depend on to stay alive.

 This is a serious and complex health hazard, but there are two simple steps you can take to eliminate air pollution from your home or office.
 The first is to be mindful of the pollution you bring into your space.
 Opt for all-natural and organic foods and cleaning products.
 Never smoke inside your home, and avoid burning paraffin candles.
 Instead, choose pure beeswax or soy candles without chemical fragrances.